 Your cost of cyber liability insurance depends on several factors, such as your policy limits, how much sensitive data your company handles, any claims you’ve had in the past, and your exposure to potential data breaches and cyberattacks.

-Among Insureon’s small business customers, the median cost of cyber liability insurance is $140 per month (or $1,675 per year).
+Among Insureon’s small business customers, the average cost of cyber liability insurance is $129 per month (or $1,552 per year).
+Our figures are sourced from the median cost of policies purchased by Insureon customers from leading insurance companies.
 The median excludes high and low outliers, so it provides a better estimate of what your small business is likely to pay than the average cost.

-Over a quarter of small business owners (27%) pay less than $1,000 per year for cyber liability insurance, and another 36% pay between $1,000 and $2,000 per year.
+41% of small business owners pay less than $100 per month for cyber liability insurance, and another 26% pay between $100 and $200 per month.
 These figures are sourced from an analysis of policies issued to Insureon customers.

 Canceling a policy before its expiration date means you’ll likely have to pay more for the same coverage in the future, as insurance companies typically charge higher premiums to businesses that cancel their coverage.